 In connection with the payment, the babysitter will receive a printed payment slip.

 Households that employ people or pay others compensation for work must report the details of paid wages into the Incomes Register.
 The information must be reported after each payment transaction no later than on the 5th day of the calendar month following the payment month.
 You can ask information and advice from Tax Administration’s pages (link below).

-At the earnings register the pension insurance company can get selected.
+You can select the pension insurance company at the earnings register.
 The pension insurance company sends the invoice.
-The family will be charged a total TyEL fee of 25,85 % of the salary.
+The family will be charged a total TyEL fee of 26,20% of the salary.

-- The babysitter’s part of the pension fee payment is either 7,15 percent (babysitters aged 17–52 and aged 63-67) or 8,65 percent (babysitters aged 53–62).
+- The babysitter’s part of the pension fee payment is either 7,15% (babysitters aged 17–52 and aged 63-67) or 8,65% (babysitters aged 53–62).
 The babysitter’s part of the pension fee can be subtracted from the payment given to the babysitter.

-The babysitters are responsible for paying their taxes and for getting liability insurance.
+The babysitters are responsible for paying their taxes and for getting a liability insurance.

 Visit Palkka.fi website for easier payments and other notifications (link can be found at the bottom of this page).

 Statutory accident insurance for employees must be taken if a family pays more than 1400€ per year for employers.
 You can consult insurance companies and choose the right insurance cover for your family.
 This insurance is taken out on a calendar year basis and covers all babysitters that work for the family.